ISLANDORA DIGITAL REPOSITORY

 Southwest Minnesota State University worked with PALS on a beta project to test Islandora's viability in 2012.

 During the beta project, SMSU digitized their alumni newsletter, Focus, with the goal of gaining support to continue the project with administrators and possibly additional funding.
 In choosing Focus, staff at SMSU hoped to build a partnership with the SMSU Foundation.
 Their collection choice resonated with the SMSU Foundation and they received funding for five years.

 "We opted to start by digitizing our university’s alumni news magazine.
 This was an ideal publication to begin our initiative with as it reaches a wide audience, contains valuable information on many aspects of our university, and has been consistently published since 1980.
 I worked with our University Foundation office to secure grant funding to get the initiative off the ground and continue communication with our Alumni Director on ways to promote and support the digital archives,” Pam Gladis, University Librarian, Southwest Minnesota State University.

-Explore SMSU’s archives online including collections of news articles, academic catalogs, college founding documents, Southwestern Symposium oral histories, and the alumni magazine, Focus.
+Explore SMSU’s archives including collections of news articles, academic catalogs, college founding documents, Southwestern Symposium oral histories, and the alumni magazine, Focus.

 "We love it (Islandora) and firmly believe it will be a very important resource for the campus in the years to come.
-We are capturing a lot of history of the campus and our community that could have otherwise been lost,” Vi Bergquist, Chief Information Officer, VP of Information Technology Services, St. Cloud Technical & Community College.
+We are capturing a lot of history of the campus and our community that could have otherwise been lost,” Vi Bergquist, Chief Information Officer, Vice President of Information Technology Services, St. Cloud Technical & Community College.